TheCreatorJames/BPAState2015/README.md

 Although the code appears to be a short and simple solution, much of your time in the room is spent analyzing the prompt for details that could be overlooked and acquire penalties against your score.

 This prompt specifically catered to computing the optimal change to return to a client.
+This is code similar to what you'd see written for a cash register, or change machine (which was literally the name of the prompt).

 ### How did it rank?
 First in the State of Texas.